 Being able to understand the differences between hearing loss types can help those who suffer from hearing loss, and those who help sufferers, to choose the right hearing aids and treatments.
-Every person with hearing loss needs a hearing aid tailored to the type of hearing loss from which they are suffering.
-That's why it pays to understand what you need in a hearing aid.
+Every person with hearing loss needs a hearing aid tailored to the type of hearing loss they are experiencing.
+Today, we are taking a closer look at one of the rarer types of hearing loss: mixed hearing loss.

-Understanding the Level of Hearing in Mixed Hearing Loss
+The Level of Hearing in Mixed Hearing Loss

 Treatments and Coping with Mixed Hearing Loss